Equalization - Corrective

 Corrective Equalization can take a very long time depending on the degree of sulfation.
 It is not recommended to equalize with a generator as some generators produce low grade AC that is not properly filtered by the inverter.
 This is especially true at higher voltages.

-- Charge at a low DC current (5 A per 100 AH of battery capacity).
-If grid power is not available use solar panels or a good DC source when possible.
-At high voltages, charging with generator can be difficult and hard on the inverter.
+3. Charge at a low DC current (5-10% of C20 battery capacity).
+If grid power is not available, use solar panels or a DC source with sufficient current when possible.
+At high voltages, charging with a generator may be difficult and hard on the inverter.

-- Once the specific gravity begins to rise the bank voltage will most likely drop or the charging current will increase.
-The charging current may need to be lowered if temperature approaches 125ºF (46ºC).
-If the charge controller was by passed, it should now be used or put back in line.
+6. Once the specific gravity begins to rise, the bank voltage will most likely drop, or the charging current will increase.
+The charging current may need to be lowered if temperature approaches 46ºC (115ºF).
+If the charge controller has been bypassed, it should now be used or put back in line.

-- Charge for another 3 hours.
-Add water to maintain the electrolyte above the plates.
+8. Charge the battery bank for another 2 to 3 hours, adding distilled water as required to maintain the electrolyte above the plates.

-- Allow bank to cool and check and record the specific gravity of each cell.
+9. Allow bank to cool - check and record the specific gravity of each cell.
 The gravities should be 1.265 ± 0.005 or lower.
-Check the cell electrolyte levels and add water IF necessary.
+Check the cell electrolyte levels and add water if necessary.

 To avoid this situation it is recommended that a specific gravity reading of one pilot cell is measured and recorded on a regular basis when it is thought that the bank is fully charged.
 The measurement should be compared to previous readings.
 If the measurement is lower than the previous reading a longer absorption time and higher voltage setting should be used.
 Note as stated above, the longer the absorption time and the higher the bulk voltage, the more water will be consumed but less equalization will be required.
 Note: the specific gravity should rise as the cells use water.
 Look for trends in the specific gravity over a period of time and make very small adjustments as necessary.